sambryo/CRUD-Node/README.md

 ## Install express
   `npm install express`
-> run `npm install` if there is error when you run nodemon
+> run `npm install` if there is error when you run nodemon at the beginning